 Form I-751, Petition to Remove Conditions on Residence, is a U.S. Citizenship and Immigration Services (USCIS) form used by conditional permanent residents to remove the conditions on their residence.
 Conditional permanent residents are granted permanent residence for a two-year period, typically if it was a marriage-based green card.
 After the two-year period, they must file Form I-751 to remove the conditions on their residence and become lawful permanent residents.
 A person who received a green card by marrying a U.S. citizen, and divorces when the marriage was less than 2 years old at the time of approval, can file I-751 Waiver of Joint Filing.

 An I-751 waiver of joint filing is a type of waiver that allows a conditional permanent resident to remove the conditions on their residence without filing Form I-751 jointly with their U.S. citizen or lawful permanent resident spouse.

-There are four types of situations where the USCIS allows the joining filing of an I-751 waiver of a joint filing would be allowed:
+There are four types of situations where an I-751 waiver of a joint filing would be allowed:

 If you are eligible for an I-751 waiver for joint filing, you can file Form I-751 on your own.
 You do not need to file Form I-751 jointly with your spouse.

 If you are considering filing an I-751 waiver for joint filing, it is important to speak with an immigration attorney to discuss your specific situation.
-An immigration attorney can help you understand your options and ensure you file the petition correctly.
+An immigration attorney can help you understand your options and make sure that your petition is filed correctly.

 Do You Have Questions About Your Marriage Visa?

-Godoy Law Office assists in the removal of conditions of the residence process.
-If you are completing the petition or it has been denied, a CPR lawyer can help.
+Godoy Law Office assists in the removal of conditions of residence process.
+If you are completing the petition or your petition has been denied, a CPR lawyer can help.
 Call today at 630-912-0322 or use our online contact form to schedule a consultation.

 We Help Immigrants Call America Home